CGGMFF/SkyGAN/README.md

   - Note that the first run will cause compilation of PyTorch plugins/kernels, which may take a couple of minutes.
   - If everything works, you should see a cat image in the "out" directory.

-3. Build the sky_image_generator module (makes clear sky images, which are encoded in SkyGAN – used in botr training and inference)
+3. Build the sky_image_generator module (makes clear sky images, which are encoded in SkyGAN – used in both training and inference)
 ```
 g++-10 -O3 -Wall -shared -std=c++11 -fPIC -fopenmp $(python3 -m pybind11 --includes) -I"$CONDA_PREFIX"/include/opencv4/ -I"$CONDA_PREFIX"/lib/python3.9/site-packages/numpy/core/include/ -L"$CONDA_PREFIX"/lib/ sky_image_generator.cpp -o sky_image_generator$(python3-config --extension-suffix) -lopencv_core -lopencv_imgcodecs
 cd src/stylegan3